 (mycophenolic acid) Delayed-release Tablets

-Use during pregnancy is associated with increased risks of first trimester pregnancy loss and congenital malformations.
-Females of reproductive potential (FRP) must be counseled regarding pregnancy prevention and planning. (see WARNINGS and PRECAUTIONS)
+- Use during pregnancy is associated with increased risks of pregnancy loss and congenital malformations.
+Females of reproductive potential must be counseled regarding pregnancy prevention and planning [see WARNINGS AND PRECAUTIONS, Use in Specific Populations].

-Immunosuppression may lead to increased susceptibility to infection and possible development of lymphoma and other neoplasms.
-Only physicians experienced in immunosuppressive therapy and management of organ transplant recipients should prescribe Myfortic® (mycophenolic acid).
+- Only physicians experienced in immunosuppressive therapy and management of organ transplant patients should prescribe Myfortic.
 Patients receiving Myfortic should be managed in facilities equipped and staffed with adequate laboratory and supportive medical resources.
-The physician responsible for maintenance therapy should have complete information requisite for the follow up of the patient. (see WARNINGS and PRECAUTIONS)
+The physician responsible for maintenance therapy should have complete information requisite for the follow-up of the patient [see WARNINGS AND PRECAUTIONS].